Nell (film): Plot

-When Violet Kellty, who had an undiagnosed stroke, dies in her secluded cabin in the North Carolina mountains, Dr. Jerry Lovell, the town doctor, discovers a frightened young woman hiding in the house rafters.
+After Violet Kellty dies of an undiagnosed stroke in her secluded cabin in the North Carolina mountains, town physician, Dr. Jerry Lovell, discovers a frightened young woman hiding in the house rafters.

 She speaks angrily and rapidly, but seems to communicate using a unique language.
 While examining Violet's Bible, Jerry finds a note instructing whoever discovers it to care for Violet's daughter, Nell.
-Sheriff Todd Peterson shows Jerry a news clipping revealing that Nell was conceived through rape.
+Graham County Sheriff Todd Peterson shows Jerry a news clipping revealing that Nell was conceived through rape.
 Jerry seeks assistance from Dr. Paula Olsen, a researcher specializing in autistic children.
-Paula, along with her colleague Dr. Al Paley, is interested in studying a "wild child" (feral child), although Al persists in labeling Nell as such despite evidence to the contrary in filmed observations.
+Paula, along with her colleague Dr. Al Paley, is interested in studying a wild child.
+Al persists in labeling Nell as such despite evidence to the contrary in filmed observations.

 Paula and Al obtain a court order to institutionalize Nell for further study, but Jerry hires lawyer Don Fontana to prevent this.
 The judge grants Jerry and Paula three months to interact with Nell and understand her needs.
 Paula arrives on a houseboat equipped with electronic monitoring equipment to observe Nell's behavior, while Jerry chooses to stay in a tent near Nell's cabin to quietly observe her.

 Paula eventually deduces that Nell's seemingly indecipherable language is a form of English, influenced by her mother's aphasic speech after a stroke and her secret language shared with her deceased identical twin sister.
 A tentative friendship forms between Jerry and Paula.
 Nell, who sleeps during the day and only ventures outside after sunset, comes to trust Jerry, viewing him as the "gah'inja" her mother promised would arrive.
 Jerry later realizes that "gah'inja" is Nell's term for "guardian angel."

 To alleviate Nell's fear of evildoers and the possibility of rape, Paula encourages Jerry to swim with Nell in the lake, allowing her to feel his body, hug him, and have fun.
 Using popcorn as an incentive, Jerry succeeds in coaxing Nell outside into the sunlight.
 Nell leads Jerry and Paula to the decayed remains of her identical twin sister, May, who died in a fall while playing in the woods.